- Birmingham - Hereford: 58 miles

 The regular service between Manchester & Cardiff stops at Leominster and Hereford.

-Direct trains from London Paddington to Hereford (journey time about 3 hours) also stops at Colwall and Ledbury.
+Direct trains from London Paddington to Hereford (journey time about 3 hours) also stop at Colwall and Ledbury.

 National Express coaches run nationwide services.
 You can travel from London Victoria and Birmingham to Hereford, Ledbury and Ross-on-Wye.